giobuzala/color-palettes/README.md

 # [Color Den](https://colorden.vercel.app/)

-A Svelte color-scale builder for perceptually balanced, colorblind-aware palettes, forked from Gregor Aisch’s original tool and extended with an AI assistant.
+A Svelte color-scale builder for perceptually balanced, colorblind-aware palettes, forked from Gregor Aisch’s original tool and extended with an AI assistant to guide idea generation and creative exploration.

 ## Fork notice